Gwen felt intoxicated when she stumbled out from the lecture, followed closely by Mayuree.

 She looked at the clock.

-Gwen emerged from Magisters Wen’s session feeling like a lifetime had passed.
+Gwen emerged from Magisters Wen's session feeling like a cat stuck in a tumble dryer.
 How absurdly long was her week?
-She hadn’t felt that kind of elongated distortion of time since she was training under the hellish schedule set by Henry Kilroy.
+She hadn't felt that kind of elongated distortion of time since she was training under the schedule set by her Master.

 Petra was busy.

 She couldn't just call babulya out of the blue and ask her impossibly busy grandmother to keep her company.